 To judge the proficiency of these products and score their performance, we bought the best juicers currently available and tested them side-by-side.
 We evaluated each juicer in five weighted rating metrics, with the performance of the Cuisinart CJE-1000 described in the sections below.

-Taking credit for 40% of the total score, our Juice Quality metric is the most heavily weighted of the group.
+Taking credit for 40% of the total score, our Juice Quality metric accounts for the largest portion of the overall score for each product.
 We used a trio of different juice recipes to judge the performance of each product, evaluating the texture, thickness, and taste produced of each drink produced.
 As mentioned above, the Cuisinart delivered an excellent performance in this metric, earning an 8 out of 10 and tying for the top score overall with the Omega.